rpietkiewicz/rpisboard/README.txt

 # rpisboard

-rpisboard A simple Drupal 8 site that allows skate, surf and snowboard enthusiasts to view products that will be available to purchase for the upcoming season.
+rpisboard will be a simple Drupal 8 site that allows skate, surf and snowboard enthusiasts to view products that will be available to purchase for the upcoming season.

-## Using Sugar
+## Using rpisboard

 1.